TEN-framework/TEN-Agent/README.md

 cd playground

 # install npm dependencies & start
-npm i
-npm run dev
+npm i && npm run
 ```

-Greetings Astra AI Agent!
+🎉 Now you have our Astra Agent.

 </br>

 ## Concepts

-The Astra App/Service is built from various Astra extensions developed in different programming languages.
+The Astra Service is built from various Astra extensions developed in different programming languages.
 The concept of a graph is used to describe the relationships between these extensions and illustrate the flow of data.
 Additionally, sharing and downloading extensions are made easy through the Astra cloud store and Astra package manager.

 <div align="center">
  <img src="https://github.com/AgoraIO-Community/ASTRA.ai/assets/471561/9fd7fa08-4eff-46b0-bd50-012c8dccfd9a" width="800">